viplavdhande91/My-Notes/JobTemplates/README.md

 Dear Ayushi,
 I found your profile on Linkedin and wanted to reach out to discuss potentially working with your Company.
-I’m a Full Stack Developer[Angular, .NET, C#, Azure] with 2 Years of experience in Nagarro and currently exploring new job opportunities.
+I’m a Full Stack Developer[Angular, .NET, C#, Azure] with 2 Years of experience with Nagarro and currently exploring new job opportunities.
 Looking forward to hearing from you.
 ```